civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 242

-**If** a punishment included in a sentence has been dealt with **under** subsection 238(3), 239(2) or 239.1(3) or section 240 or 240.1, the new punishment is subject to suspension in the same manner and to the same extent as if it had been imposed by the court martial that tried the appellant.

-> **Explanatory Note**:
-> Existing text of section 242:
-> *Existing Text*:
-> > Where a punishment included in a sentence has been dealt with pursuant to subsection 238(3), 239(2) or 239.1(3) or section 240 or 240.1, the new punishment is subject to mitigation, commutation, remission or suspension in the same manner and to the same extent as if it had been imposed by the court martial that tried the appellant.
+If a punishment included in a sentence has been dealt with under subsection 238(3), 239(2) or 239.1(3) or section 240 or 240.1, the new punishment is subject to suspension in the same manner and to the same extent as if it had been imposed by the court martial that tried the appellant.

 ### Section 40